-- Sweeney et al. (2012b) hypothesized a set of MOAs for the liver tumors: - Genotoxicity mediated by either: (1) RDX; (2) tissue-generated oxidative metabolites; or (3) N-nitroso metabolites generated anaerobically in the GI tract.
+Sweeney et al. (2012b) hypothesized a set of MOAs for the liver tumors:

+• Genotoxicity mediated by either: (1) RDX; (2) tissue-generated oxidative metabolites; or (3) N-nitroso metabolites generated anaerobically in the GI tract.
 The key events in this hypothesized MOA are: production of DNA damage, gene mutation, formation of neoplastic lesions, and promotion/progression of tumors.
-The largely negative results for genotoxicity led Sweeney et al. (2012b) to conclude that this MOA is not plausible for RDX or its oxidative metabolites.
+The largely negative results for genotoxicity led Sweeney et al. (2012b) to conclude that this MOA is not plausible for RDX or its

+- oxidative metabolites.
 Although there are some positive results for the N-nitroso metabolites, the limited evidence to support systemic uptake and distribution of metabolites to the liver led Sweeney et al. (2012b) to conclude that this MOA is not sufficiently plausible. - Cell proliferation.
 The key events in this hypothesized MOA are GI-tract generation of N-nitroso metabolites, absorption, distribution to the liver, cytotoxicity (optional), and enhanced cell proliferation, leading to preneoplastic foci that progress to hepatocellular adenomas and carcinomas.
 Sweeney et al. (2012b) cited evidence of increased liver weights in mice as consistent with cell proliferation, but noted that increased liver weights were also observed in rats without proceeding to liver tumors.
-They considered this MOA "plausible, but not particularly well supported." - In addition, there are other results that do not support a metabolite-based proliferative response as the MOA for carcinogenesis. - The absence of significant liver histopathology in mice after subchronic or chronic exposure to RDX at doses that induced liver tumors (Lish et al., 1984; Cholakis et al., 1980) suggests that cellular toxicity is not a precursor to these tumors. - As discussed in Section 1.2.4, changes in liver weight showed no consistent pattern across studies or sexes, and did not correlate with tumor response. - No studies were available that directly measured RDX-induced cell proliferation rates. - No information was available to rule out non-precancerous causes of liver weight increase. - In summary, the available evidence indicates that RDX is likely not mutagenic (see Appendix C, Section C.3.2), although anaerobically-derived N-nitroso metabolites have demonstrated some genotoxic potential.
-While these metabolites have been measured in the mouse (Pan et al., 2007b) and minipig (Musick et al., 2010; Major et al., 2007), they have not been identified in humans, and may not be the predominant metabolites of RDX.
+They considered this MOA "plausible, but not particularly well supported."

+In addition to the inconsistencies in the evidence identified by Sweeney et al. (2012b), EPA notes the following evidence (or lack of evidence) that fails to support this hypothesized MOA.
+(1) The absence of significant liver histopathology in mice after subchronic or chronic exposure to RDX at doses that induced liver tumors (Lish et al., 1984; Cholakis et al., 1980) suggests that cellular toxicity is not a precursor to these tumors.
+(2) As discussed in Section 1.2.4, changes in liver weight showed no consistent pattern across studies or sexes, and did not correlate with tumor response.
+(3) No studies were available that directly measured RDX-induced cell proliferation rates.
+(4) No information was available to rule out non-precancerous causes of liver weight increase.

+In summary, the available evidence indicates that RDX is likely not mutagenic (see Appendix C, Section C.3.2), although anaerobically-derived N-nitroso metabolites have demonstrated some genotoxic potential.
+While these metabolites have been measured in the mouse (Pan et al., 2007b) and identified in minipigs (Musick et al., 2010; Major et al., 2007), they have not been identified in humans, and may not be the predominant metabolites of RDX.
 A MOA involving a proliferative response generated by tissue-derived oxidative metabolites of RDX has been proposed, but is not supported by the available data.
-In light of limited information on precursor

-- 1 events leading to the observed liver and lung tumor response in RDX-exposed rodents and lack of - 2 toxicokinetic information on RDX metabolites, neither a cell proliferative MOA nor a mutagenic N- - 3 nitroso metabolite MOA is supported.
-Thus, the MOA leading to the increased incidence of liver and - 4 lungs tumors is not known.
+In light of limited information on precursor events leading to the observed liver and lung tumor response in RDX-exposed rodents and lack of toxicokinetic information on RDX metabolites, neither a cell proliferative MOA nor a mutagenic N-nitroso metabolite MOA is supported.
+Thus, the MOA leading to the increased incidence of liver and lungs tumors is not known.

-1.2.6.
-Other Noncancer Effects

-6 There are isolated reports of RDX inducing systemic effects in several organs/systems,

-- including the eyes and the musculoskeletal, cardiovascular, immune, and GI systems.
-However, - 8 there is less evidence for these effects compared to organ systems described earlier in Section 1.2. - 9 Generally, evidence for toxicological effects in these organ systems was limited to human case - 10 reports, lacked reproduction or were not observed in other studies of similar duration in the same - 11 species, or lacked consistent, dose-related patterns of increasing or decreasing effect.
-A longer - discussion of the evidence for each of the other noncancer effects noted above is provided in - Appendix C.3.2.
-At this time, no conclusions are drawn regarding the other noncancer effects as - 14 human hazards of RDX exposure.